 The plan was to go north for an hour or so by car to a small cove with shallow waters and some spectacular coral reefs for a bit of snorkeling.
 Borden and Anita had set this up for us a week ago and we spent some time yesterday in one of the many pools on the compound learning to use the equipment people had generously lent us for the trip.
 Friday morning arrives, sunny and 94F, and by 8:30 we're loading the car with folding chairs, mats for the beach, coolers with snacks and drinks, towels, and all the standard beach paraphernalia.
 Two things, though, make this more than a trip to Sauble Beach or Wasaga.
 We have two massive containers of water, capable of keeping the four of us well hydrated for days, and "ladders" for the tires to grip the sand should we get stuck on the beach.
 These ladders are metal frames about two to three feet long, about eight to ten inches wide, and welded together so as to resemble a miniature ladder.
 The water and the ladders remind me that any trip out of town in Saudi has to allow for being stranded well out of town, and this always means at the very least lots of water.

 About two km later, the car overheats and we have to stop.
 Yanbu is still quite clearly in sight and the nearby mountains, less now than 30km away, loom impressively across very flat fields of quite scrubby brush and sand, lots and lots of sand.
-We inspect under the hood, and the problem is a mystery to the two of us.
-No leak, fluid levels clearly fine, fans working, but overheated nonetheless and foolish to go on without getting the problem solved.
-We limp back to town, stopping to allow the engine to cool every kilometer or so.
-And with every stop, as the engine cools, we heat up.

 The best way for me to deal with the heat we endure as the car cools down is to get out into the sun and mild breeze with a bottle of water and feel grateful this problem didn't arise an hour up the road.
 Rose and Anita, on the other hand, stay in the car with the doors open, chatting, sipping lemon drinks.
 It's pretty clear the male fascination with motors and the problems they can cause cuts across vast cultural boundaries.
 Several Saudi drivers stop to offer help as we wait, hood up, fluids bubbling, and I get a lesson in sign language by watching Borden speak English to an Arabic speaking fellow about what's wrong and where it might be fixed on the Saudi equivalent of an Owen Sound Sunday.
 Lots of nodding, arm pointing, sweeping gestures meant to indicate heading off to the left or right in search of a mechanic.
 It's a strange dance.